VA FileMan V. 22.2 Programmer Manual Banner

 " characters long.",Y(2)="This is the wrong length."
 D EN^DDIOL(.Y)

 This change would have no effect if the user were in scrolling mode; the same message is written to the screen.
-However, if the second INPUT transform were executed from a silent call, nothing is Written and the "DIMSG" array returned to the client application might look like this:
+However, if the second INPUT transform were executed from a silent call, nothing is written and the "DIMSG" array returned to the client application might look like Figure 99:

 ^TMP("DIMSG",$J,1)="Your input was 2 characters long."